RahatGithub/RahatGithub/README.md

 - Visit his personal website : https://sites.google.com/view/rahat-ahmed

-- You can email Rahat on : rahatahmedchowdhuryrac@gmail.com
+- You can email him on : rahatahmedchowdhuryrac@gmail.com

 - Thank you and have a nice day...